thelabnyc/django-oscar-bluelight/server/README.md

 ### 5.4.0

 - Add rules framework to allow library consumers to change how vouchers are determined to be available or not.
+- Add functionality for recalculating offer application totals based on OrderDiscount models.
+This allows correcting voucher discount stats to account for canceled orders.
+- Redesign RangeProductSet view updating to improve web request performance (at the cost of allowing the view to be slightly out of date).

 ### 5.3.0